Guided fertility treatment in Thailand

 What Is Ovarian Reserve Testing?

-Ovarian reserve testing measures how many eggs remain and how the ovaries are likely to respond to treatment.
-The two most reliable markers are anti-Müllerian hormone (AMH), measured via blood test, and antral follicle count (AFC), assessed by transvaginal ultrasound.
-Together they form the cornerstone of fertility evaluation.
+Ovarian reserve testing measures how many eggs remain and how the ovaries are likely to respond to fertility treatment.
+The two most reliable markers are anti-Mullerian hormone (AMH), measured via blood test, and antral follicle count (AFC), assessed by transvaginal ultrasound.
+Together they provide the most accurate estimate of ovarian reserve available in clinical practice.

-AMH remains stable throughout the menstrual cycle, so it can be tested on any day, while the antral follicle count is best performed in the early follicular phase.
-Combined, these two markers provide the most accurate estimate of ovarian reserve available, guiding decisions on treatment timing, IVF medication dosing, and whether egg freezing may be advisable.
+AMH stays stable throughout the menstrual cycle, so it can be tested any day.
+The antral follicle count is best performed in the early follicular phase (day 2–5) when small resting follicles are easiest to count.
+Neither test requires any preparation, and both can be completed in a single clinic visit.
+The results guide decisions on treatment timing, IVF protocol design, and whether egg freezing should be discussed.

 Common Concerns Ovarian Reserve Testing Can Address